Emergent Organization and Polarization due to Active Fluctuations

-Here, we propose a formulation of fluctuating active Brownian motion in which the particles self propulsion evolution is governed by a deterministic active force and multiplicative noise.
-Considering the Fokker-Planck equation describing this fluctuating active dynamics, our analysis reveals that the long-time and large-scale description of the system depends tightly on the details of the self propulsion mechanism.
-Focusing on the case where the self-propulsion force derives from a quadratic potential, we moreover characterize the steady state properties of the model in presence of spatially varying activity.
-Namely, we find that density profiles created by activity gradients are not only set by the mean particle self propulsion speed but also by its higher order moments.
-We find that activity gradients generically correlate the particles self propulsion speed and orientation, and lead to an emergent polarization whose direction can point up or down activity gradients depending on the model parameters.
-Our results are moreover backed up by direct Langevin simulations of an underlying microscopic model.
+Here, we propose a formulation of fluctuating active Brownian motion for which the particle self-propulsion is selected by a generalized velocity potential and fluctuates both in norm and direction.
+Considering the Fokker-Planck equation describing this fluctuating active dynamics, our analysis reveals that the expression of the nonequilibrium current in the hydrodynamic regime depends tightly on the details of the self-propulsion mechanism, while it satisfies the same symmetries as for constant speed ABPs.
+Focusing on the case where the self-propulsion velocity derives from a quadratic potential, we moreover characterize the steady-state properties of the model in the presence of spatially varying activity.
+We find that density profiles created by activity landscapes are not only set by the mean particle self-propulsion speed but also by its higher order moments.
+We find that activity gradients generically correlate the particles self-propulsion speed and orientation, and lead to an emergent polarization whose direction can point up or down the gradient depending on the model parameters.
+We discuss the consequences of the above features on the emergence of motility induced phase separation~\cite{Cates2015MIPS}.
 Our work demonstrates that active fluctuations can be used as a way to control the spatial organization of active matter, and leads to conclusions in sharp contrast with existing results obtained in the limit of constant speed ABPs.
-We finally discuss the consequences of the above features on the emergence of motility induced phase separation.